Introduction

 square hay baler

-How does Hay Baler Work?
+How does a Hay Baler Work?

-The round hay baler works differently.
-The feeding mechanism sends the material into the baling chamber, where a rotating drum rolls the material into a core.
-This core expands to form a tight round hay bale.
-When it reaches the desired density, the bale switch automatically opens, and an alarm sounds.
-You need to stop the tractor, engage the twine clutch, and begin tying.
-After wrapping the preset number of times, the twine is cut automatically.
-Then, you switch the hydraulic valve, open the frame, and eject the bale.
+For a round baler, the feeding mechanism delivers the material into the baling chamber, where a rotating drum rolls the hay into a tight core that gradually grows into a dense round bale.
+Once the bale reaches the preset density, the tension switch activates, triggering an alarm.
+At this point, you stop the tractor, engage the twine clutch to start wrapping the bale.
+After the set number of wraps, the machine automatically cuts the twine.
+Then you reverse the hydraulic valve, open the tailgate, and eject the finished bale.

 baler